PowerDNS/pdns/docs/backends/tinydns.rst

 full scan of all the records.
 When running with verbose logging, this could lead to a lot of output.
 The scanning of the CDB file may also take a while on systems with large files.
-The scan happens at an interval set by the :ref:`setting-slave-cycle-interval`.
+The scan happens at an interval set by the :ref:`setting-xfr-cycle-interval`.
 It might be useful to raise this value to limit the amount of scans on the CDB file.